jimregan/notes/_drafts/2021-01-24-irish-texts-from-south-west-donegal-text-1-poitin.md

 categories: [irish, donegal]
 ---

-The table below compares the transcription from O’Neill’s[^1] “Irish Texts from South West Donegal.”
+The table below compares the transcription of Text 1: “Poitín” from O’Neill’s[^1] “Irish Texts from South West Donegal”, comparing it with Abair’s transcription.

+The phonetic rules were mostly to help with automatic comparison, though the places where verb froms were pronounced differently before a pronoun was interesting enough to note.

 [^1] O’Neill, John E. “Irish Texts from South West Donegal.” _Zeitschrift Für Celtische Philologie_, vol. 33, 1974, doi:10.1515/zcph.1974.33.1.285.